nifyacorp/NIFYA-Master/README.md

 **Parsing Process**:
 - The subscription worker sends the prompts to the appropriate parser (e.g., BOE-Parser)
 - The parser analyzes the latest publications for matches against the prompts
-- Matches are processed and published to Google Cloud Pub/Sub as messages
+- Matches are returned to the Subscription Worker for processing
-- Each message contains details about the match, source document, and subscription context
+- The Subscription Worker then publishes matches to Google Cloud Pub/Sub as notification messages

 ### 3. Notification Flow